 A lot has changed in World of Tanks over the last few years, but the creativity and dedication of the game’s modding community have remained firmly fixed.
-There are hundreds, possibly thousands, of modifications available and many players swear them to be essential for the most engaging tanking experience.
+There are hundreds, possibly thousands, of WOT mods available and many players swear them to be essential for the most engaging tanking experience.

 With those hatches now fastened, take a gander at our recommendations below and start optimising your vehicular warfare!